Ravnur-Inc/ams-api-replacement-demo-app/README.md

 To run the RMS demo application, you will need:

-1. A deployed RMS instance, or access to a Ravnur-hosted POC environment.
+1. A deployed instance of RMS.
+You can deploy one fromm the Azure marketplace or use a Ravnur-hosted POC environment.
 Contact Ravnur to deploy the RMS managed application from the Azure Marketplace, or to gain access to Ravnur’s test environment.
-2. The corresponding API endpoint.
+2. The corresponding RMS API endpoint.
 You will get this after deploying RMS from the marketplace, or from Ravnur support if you use Ravnur’s test environment.
-3. The API secret key.
+3. The RMS API secret key.
 You will get this after deploying RMS from the marketplace, or from Ravnur support if you use Ravnur’s test environment.
 4. A registered Media Services Account with the following: subscription ID, resource group name, and account name.
 If you don’t have an existing AMS account, no worries.
 You can input any unique combination (specific to a single RMS instance) of subscription ID, resource group, and account name—even if they aren't present in Azure.

 ## What can you test using the RMS Demo Application